Elizabeth Caskey: Early life

 Elizabeth Caskey was born Clara Elizabeth Conningsby Gwyn on 20 May 1910 at Saskatoon, Saskatchewan, Canada.
 She was the third child of seven children (four girls and three boys) of Stratton Gwyn and Fanny Coningsby.
 She spent her early years in the prairies of Canada under difficult conditions.
 She attended elementary school at Dandas until 1921.
-From 1922 her high school education was at the Battleford Collegiate School at Battleford.
+From 1922, her high school education was at the Battleford Collegiate School at Battleford.
 She was a good debater in the school, and graduated from the school with distinction, getting the Governor General's Medal for Saskatchewan.
 From 1926 to 1927 she stayed at home learning piano as her mother thought she was too young to go to college.

-At Cincinnati she met John Langdon Caskey, a fellow student and a Yale University graduate.
+At Cincinnati she met John Caskey, a fellow student and a Yale University graduate.
 They married on 1 August 1936.
 As John Langdon pursued his archaeological excavations at Troy where he had been working with since 1932, Elizabeth joined him in the field work for a short spell in 1938 assisting in some elementary work related to field archaeology.
 During her doctoral studies she also taught in the Classics department under a Taft teaching Fellowship.
 She received her doctoral degree from the university in June 1939 with her thesis on "Democritus and Plato."